mouaadaassou/localstack-in-action/README.md

 ```

 #### Creating Lab Components:
-We will start by creating the SQS queue that will be sitting between the SNS and our lambda,
+In this section we will create together, our SNS topic, the S3 Bucket, our Lambda function and our SQS queue that will be sitting between the SNS and our Lambda function.

+#### 1. Creating the SNS Topic:
+We will start by creating the SNS topic,
 use the following command to create it:
 ```bash
 awsls sns create-topic --name "localstack-lab-sns.fifo" --attributes FifoTopic=true,ContentBasedDeduplication=false
 ```

-Now if you try to list the topics in localstack by typing the previous command:
+Now if you try to list the topics in Localstack by typing the previous command:
 ```bash
 awsls sns list-topics
 ```